asmeurer/git-workflow/README.md

    branch.

 7. Comment on the pull request when you want people to know that you have pushed new changes.
-GitHub does not notify people of commit pushes, but it does notify people of comments.
+Although GitHub does notify people of commit pushes, people are more likely notice your changes if you leave a comment.